 John and Shannon brought their tattered marriage to therapy, to see if they could salvage it from an affair.
 Right away, we discovered they had a deep habitual communication pattern.
 John had a veneer of sweetness that we decided to call the “chill dude.”
-He liked to maintain this state of seeming “easy going,” which appeared flexible, but was actually a defense—another form of rigidity.
-On the other hand, Shannon’s nervous system ran hot.
-She functioned from a high-energy; high productivity demeanor which her family referred to as “the boss.”
+He liked to maintain this state of seeming “easy-going,” which appeared flexible but was actually a defense—another form of rigidity.
+Meanwhile, Shannon’s nervous system ran hot.
+She functioned from a high-energy, high- productivity demeanor which her family referred to as “the boss.”

-John’s “chill dude” triggered Shannon’s “boss,” and vise versa.
+John’s “chill dude” triggered Shannon’s “boss,” and vice versa.
 He blamed her for being uptight.
 She blamed him for being immature and indifferent.
 They each stimulated disintegrating shame in the other.
 After arguments, they’d reinforce their own angry beliefs through the stories they’d tell themselves in their heads.
-(Brene Brown, Rising Strong)

 “I’m committed to my own healthier future with or without John!” she declared, which was the wisest thing she could have done.

 Although deeply hurt, Shannon was respectful with John.
 The differences in her seemed to leave some room for John to feel remorse, and his “chill” warmed a bit.
-He wasn’t using any energy to defend or justify himself or to hide as he had before, since now Shannon wasn’t blaming or attacking him.
+He wasn’t using any energy to defend or to hide as he had before, since now Shannon wasn’t blaming or criticizing him.

 John was more comfortable connecting with Shannon.
 Meanwhile, he and Robin completely ended their affair, and after wading through a murky sea of complex grief in his personal therapy, John could reexamine the situation.
 He had a deep shift in perspective, felt used and betrayed by Robin, and regretted the affair that had wounded Shannon so completely and cost him so dearly.